genesis-community/bosh-genesis-kit/MANUAL.md

   - `postgres_disk_pool` - The disk type (per cloud config) to use when provisioning the persistent storage for the database.
     Defaults to `postgres`.

+  - `postgres_max_connections` - How many connections the internal
+    Postgres DB should maintain at once.
+Only used if internal DB is deployed.
+Defaults to `100`.

+#### Local Postgres (HA) DB

+The following parameters are defined:

+  - `postgres_vm_type` - The VM type (per cloud config) to use when deploying the standalone database node.
+    Defaults to `large`.

+  - `postgres_disk_pool` - The disk type (per cloud config) to use when provisioning the persistent storage for the database.
+    Defaults to `postgres`.

+  - `postgres_max_connections` - How many connections the internal
+    Postgres DB should maintain at once.
+Only used if internal DB is deployed.
+Defaults to `100`.

+  - `postgres_vip` - What VRRP VIP to use for the HAProxy/keepalived.
+    This field has no default, and must be provided.

 ### Using an External MySQL / MariaDB Database